handstandsam/kmp-ready/README.md

 │                                 │                                                                                                                       │
 │                                 │                                                                                                                       │
 └─────────────────────────────────┴───────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┘
 ```

 ## Info/Debug Logging
-Just pass use the info flag like `./gradlew kmpReadiness --info` when you run the Gradle task and all the information collected that is used for decisioning is printed.
+Just pass use the info flag like `./gradlew kmpReady --info` when you run the Gradle task and all the information collected that is used for decisioning is printed.
 Warning: This can be a TON of info on a large project.

 ## Plugin Installation